programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 library](https://networkx.github.io/) are likely sufficient for many tasks.

-The limitations of this approach begin to show, as the graphs we want to study get larger.
+The limitations of this approach begin to show as the graphs we want to study get larger.
 Extremely large graphs can be time consuming to load, manipulate and to visualize.
-Things become even slower if we try to explore the contents of the graph or take simple measures.
+The process will be even slower if we attempt to calculate simple network statistics.

 ### Early Databases

-For decades, databases have been the go to solution for data storage and query bottlenecks.
-In its simplest form, databases contain tables.
-A table is composed of rows and columns not unlike an Excel spreadsheet but capable of operating with large amounts of data.
+For decades databases have been the go to solution for data storage and query bottlenecks.
+In its simplest form, a database contain at least one table.
+A table is composed of rows and columns similar to an Excel spreadsheet.
+The main difference is that a database table is generally capable of operating with large amounts of data.
 Databases are easily able to handle many millions of rows.
-This amount of data simply can't be feasibly stored in an Excel table.
+Historically, spreadsheets simply cannot manage that much data.

+Databases also allow for a structured way for multiple users to access and alter the data within a table.
+In contrast, spreadsheets can easily become corrupt by a single user accidentally making a change.

 To make searching a database table faster it is common practice to designate a one or more columns as an index.
 If a column is set as an index the database will optimize requests to access information from this column.
-The result is that searching for data from an index column will be much quicker than trying to search for information in non-indexed columns.
+The result is that searching for data from an indexed column will be much quicker than trying to search for information in non-indexed columns.

 ### SQL: Structured Query Language